 It’s important to remember that most breast cancers are not attributed to the BRCA1 or 2 gene mutations; in fact, statistics say less than 10% are.
 Most are sporadic which simply means there’s no family history and no clear-cut causes to pinpoint.

 If you are one of those people in a family where there does appear to be hereditary cancer risk factors at play, it can feel frightening, unsettling and quite overwhelming.

 You might assume that the decision to go ahead and have genetic testing done is an easy one for a person to arrive at.
 This is not necessarily the case, at least it wasn’t for me and I don’t think I’m alone.
 As usual, everyone feels a bit differently about this depending upon their own individual life experiences, values and beliefs – not to mention insurance coverage.

 I remember very well the day my mother called me announcing she had made an appointment to meet with a genetic counselor asking me to go along.
 I was not happy she had made such an appointment without consulting me first, but of course I did agree to go and in the long run, it was a smart decision on her part.

-After her results came back, (by the way, this was two years after her breast cancer diagnosis – my family history is complicated…) I wasn’t yet ready to be tested myself.
+After her results came back, (btw, this was two years after her breast cancer diagnosis – my family history is complicated).
+I wasn’t yet ready to be tested myself.
 I’m a slow processor, and yes, I realize this trait of mine hasn’t always worked out well for me.
 I am the poster woman for waiting too long while thinking things through.

 As you may or may not know, I was in the thinking about getting tested phase, when the shit hit the fan for me personally (my own diagnosis) and things quickly speeded up for me, including genetic testing.